The Perry R. (Dick) Swanson Humanitarian Award

 The Perry R. (Dick) Swanson Humanitarian Award will celebrate and honor an individual who has demonstrated a commitment to the Pittsburgh community through leadership, service, and contributions with a special emphasis on cancer research.
 The recipient should exemplify the core definition of humanitarian as having concern for or helping to improve the welfare and happiness of people.

-It was the vision and dedication of the late Dick Swanson which led to the development of the Stanley M. Marks Research Fund.
+It was the vision and dedication of the late Dick Swanson which led to the development of The Stanley M. Marks Blood Cancer Research Fund.
 Dick was an enthusiastic fundraiser and after seeing the incredible work of Dr. Marks and the researchers at UPMC Hillman Cancer Center right here in Pittsburgh, he decided that he wanted to help.
-Dick then created the Research Fund as a way for grateful family, friends, and patients to say, ‘thank you’ and to help fund future research which has the potential to save many more people diagnosed with blood cancers.
+Dick then created the Research Fund as a way for grateful family, friends, and patients to say, 'thank you' and to help fund future research which has the potential to save many more people diagnosed with blood cancers.

 Dick was a Pittsburgher his entire life.
 He graduated from Mt Lebanon High School and the University of Pittsburgh.
 Following his service with the United States Navy, Dick became a successful business owner in Carnegie.
 As an alum at Pitt, Dick was extremely active with the Delta Tau Delta fraternity where he served as President and later as Chapter Advisor for more than 20 years.
 He was also a huge supporter of Pitt Athletics, a passion he shared with his friend, Dr. Stanley Marks.